KateNelson24/KateN_ProgrammingPortfolio2021/index.md

 ## Group Projects
 ### Cryptid Book Club
 #### My first ever text-based game centered around some of my favorite myths with a simple twist.
 This was my partner, Joanna Bromka, and I last project for the 2020-2021 school year and was mainly coded using Python processing.
+Source file [here](https://github.com/KateNelson24/KateN_ProgrammingPortfolio2021/tree/gh-pages/src/Text_Based_Game-main%204)

 ##### All projects programmed during the 2020-2021 school year